ryanmorr/ryanmorr.github.io/_posts/2013-11-24-exploring-the-eternal-abyss-of-null-and-undefined.md

 ## Understanding Null and Undefined

 In JavaScript, `null` is a literal and language keyword that represents no discernible object value.
-In other words, it&#8217;s an indication of “no value”.
+In other words, it's an indication of “no value”.
 While similar, `undefined` actually represents the non-existence of a value.
 Both are completely immutable, have no properties or methods, and are incapable of property assignment.
 In fact, attempting to access or define a property will raise a `TypeError`.
 They are, as their names suggest, completely void of value.

 The absence of value lends to their characterization as _falsy_ values, meaning they evaluate to false when employed in the context of a conditional, such as an `if` statement.
 Comparing the two with other falsy values using an _equality operator_ (==) reveals that they are not equal to anything except themselves: